 Now that the prep work is complete, here’s how to go about the painting process.

-- Dip a paint roller or paint brush into the tray and begin applying the paint onto the surface.
-Make sure you apply a reasonably thick layer of paint.
+• Use a brush or roller into the tray and begin applying the paint onto the surface.
+Make sure you apply (anti condensation paint a reasonably thick layer)

 Always remember to double-check